lawand/gngt/readme.txt

 GNGT was written in Qt 4.

-GNGT version numbers follow this scheme Major.Minor.Patch (for instance 0.8.2).
+GNGT version numbers follow this scheme: Major.Minor.Patch (e.g 0.8.2).
-Releases always have an even patch number (2, 4, 6 etc.).
-Odd numbers are given to code edits that take place between two releases.
+Released versions (which are git-tagged) always have an even patch number (e.g. 1.7.2).
+Odd patch numbers are given to code edits that take place between two releases (e.g. 1.7.3 is between 1.7.2 the next released version which could be 1.7.4 and could be 1.8.0 and 2.0.0 depending on the severity of the changes made to the code).
 This is true starting with 1.0.2

 GNGT was tested to be built with Qt 4.7.0 for Windows, Ubuntu Linux and Maemo